 An unfortunate reality of team projects is that some members do not contribute sufficiently to the team's effort.
 At the other extreme, one or two members may insist on doing all of the work and exclude others from contributing.
 Neither situation makes for an effective team.
 While the concepts you are learning in this course will help you to work together effectively there may still be problems you are unable to solve.
-Please bring these to the attention of your lab instructor as soon as you recognize that they may be serious.
-If the difficulties can not be resolved with the assistance of your lab instructor, differential grading of team members will be considered.
+Please bring these to the attention of your instructor as soon as you recognize that they may be serious.
+If the difficulties can not be resolved with the assistance of your instructor, differential grading of team members will be considered.

 Participation (10% of course grade).
 Your grade for participation will be determined by regular attendance, the extent to which you are prepared for class, your contribution to class discussions and the extent to which you enable others to participate.
+The participation includes the web exercises (see text page 62).